esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 When preparing images for unsupervised learning, many of these steps still apply.
 However, you must also consider the specific algorithm's requirements, as some segmentation algorithms may not benefit from additional data.

-In our preparation for ML list above in step two, we suggest checking labeling.
-The label is the target variable you want to predict.
-Ensure the labeling is accurate and examine the types of labels present versus what you want your models to predict.
-In step three, we emphasize checking for diversity among protected classes (i.e., groups that often have specific legislation regarding medical diagnostics due to historical underrepresentation).
-Specifically, ensure your dataset includes women and certain ethnic minority groups.
-There are population level variations.
-For example, chest circumference and height can vary significantly between populations, such as Dutch people and those from Indonesia.
-While these differences might not matter for an algorithm focused on cerebral blood flow, they are crucial for others.
-In step five, anonymization is highlighted, particularly for ultrasounds, which may display patient names or diagnoses directly on the image.
-Simple cropping can sometimes suffice, but more sophisticated techniques like blurring, masking, or optical character recognition (OCR) can also be employed.
+In our preparation for ML as outlined above, step two involves verifying the accuracy of labeling.
+The label represents the target variable you want your model to predict, so it is crucial to ensure that the labeling is both accurate and aligns with the outcomes you expect your model to predict.

+In step three, we emphasize the importance of checking for diversity among protected classes—groups that are often subject to specific legislation in medical diagnostics due to historical underrepresentation.
+It is essential to ensure your dataset includes women and ethnic minority groups, as population-level variations can significantly impact model performance.
+For instance, chest circumference and height can vary greatly between populations, such as between Dutch and Indonesian people.
+While these differences might not affect an algorithm focused on cerebral blood flow, they are critical for others.

+In step five, the focus is on anonymization, particularly in imaging data like ultrasounds, where patient names or diagnoses might appear directly on the image.
+Simple cropping may sometimes suffice, but more advanced techniques such as blurring, masking, or optical character recognition (OCR) should also be considered to ensure thorough anonymization.

 We will cover step nine, dataset harmonization, in a separate section.
 For step ten, creating more data, synthetic data generation will be discussed further in an episode on generative AI.
 In the next section, we will explore examples of augmented data creation.